aurora-multiphysics/aurora/README.md

 If you would like to contribute to the code, please adhere to the following process.

-1) Open an issue on GitHub, see [https://github.com/aurora-multiphysics/aurora/issues](here) detailing the change you would like to make.
+1) [Open an issue](https://github.com/aurora-multiphysics/aurora/issues) on GitHub, detailing the change you would like to make.
 (This avoids multiple developers working on the same problem, and highlights your needs to us.)

-2) Create a fork of the repository and clone onto your machine, see [https://docs.github.com/en/enterprise/2.13/user/articles/fork-a-repo#:~:text=A%20fork%20is%20a%20copy,point%20for%20your%20own%20idea.].
+2) Create a fork of the repository and clone onto your machine, see [here](https://docs.github.com/en/enterprise/2.13/user/articles/fork-a-repo#:~:text=A%20fork%20is%20a%20copy,point%20for%20your%20own%20idea).

-3) Create a branch in your fork for your changes.
+3) Create a branch in the local copy of your fork.
 ```
 git checkout -b <my_branch_name>
 ```